Tera-Shiraneko/auto-trash/Readme.md

 ---

 ## Note
-- The trashlist should be written with an comma between each item you add.
+- If you enter multiple item id's in the config file or settings interface you need to put an comma between each item you add.
+- In case you want to edit the scan interval in the settings interface note that each step is 25 seconds up to 10 minutes.